 Teacher Incentive Guidelines

-The Teacher Incentive Grant Program is a means of providing financial assistance to teachers who wish to explore new and creative ways of integrating the arts in their classroom.
-Projects are teacher driven and may involve the visual arts, literary arts, performing arts (drama, music, dance,) architecture, design, folk arts, or any combination of artistic disciplines.
+The Teacher Incentive Grant Program is a means of providing financial assistance to teachers who wish to explore new and creative ways of integrating the arts into other areas of the curriculum.
+Projects are teacher driven and may involve the visual arts, literary arts, performing arts (drama, music, dance,) architecture, design, folk arts, media arts or any combination of artistic disciplines.

 - Are meaningful connections made between or among the disciplines?

 - Are high quality examples from the art(s) and other discipline(s) used?

 - Are the artistic processes of creating, performing, and responding incorporated?

 - Is there a final evaluation of student learning?

 - Applications will be accepted throughout the year, but must be submitted no later than four (4) weeks prior to the project start date.